Skordio/CSCI539-1-MazeSolver/Wells_Steven_HW_2/README.md

 My thought process here was that whenever I am solving a maze like this, when I make a turn I try to go in the direction of the next numbered cell that I need.
 So if the most recent number I touched was 1, I will make my turns to try to get to the number 2.
 That is the modification I made to my solve_dfs method in order to make it more human-like.

-Changing the algorithm like this has some interesting results - I added functionality to record the number of iterations
+Changing the algorithm like this has some interesting results - I added functionality to record the number of iterations whenever you try a certain algorithm, and it showed that some mazes were solved much quicker by solve_human_search.
+For example, maze00 was solved ~2.5x faster by solve_human_search than solve_dfs.
+However, some mazes took much longer for solve_human_search.
+One example is mazeD5, which took twice as long for solve_human_search to solve than regular solve_dfs.